sait-wbdv/sample-code/backend/express/routes/post-requests/README.md

 There are a lot of tutorials that use the `body-parser` module.
 This is no longer relevant as of Expresss 4.16.

 See: [Deprecation of the body-parser module in Express <= 4.15 (and un-deprecation as of >=4.16)](https://stackoverflow.com/questions/24330014/bodyparser-is-deprecated-express-4)

-## Activities
-1. Find your Register and Login assignment from CPNT 260.
-2. Using the [subscribe example](subscribe) as a starting point, create a new Express project and add your assignment files to `public`.
-3. To the Register `form`:
-    1. Add an `action` attribute of `users`;
-    2. Add a `method` attribute of `post`.
-4. In `server.js`:
-    1. Add `express.urlencoded()` middleware near the top of the file;
-    2. Create a `app.post` handler for `/users`.
-    3. Inside this handler, send a personalized response back to the user (but maybe don't send the password).
-5. Try changing the form `method` to `get`.
-What happens?